Need some IELTS letter writing tips?

 Dear . . . . . . . . . . . . . . .,

-You should not literally write Dear . . . . . . . . . . . . . . ., instead, insert either the first name or the family name of the recipient.
+You should not literally write Dear . . . . . . . . . . . . . . .; instead, insert either the first name or the family name of the recipient (e.g. Dear Mr Hewson).

 Tip 1: Make sure you write at least 150 words.

-Writing any less means you failed to develop your response as much as you should.
-A short essay will not meet the criteria for Band 6.0 or above.
+Being successful with letter writing for IELTS starts with adhering to the basics, like word count.
+Writing any less means you failed to develop your response as much as you should, and this will mean you’re going to find it difficult to score a Band 6.0 or above.

 Tip 2: Make sure you write on-topic.

-Misunderstanding the question or writing a memorised answer for a different question will lose you marks.
+Misunderstanding the question and straying off topic or writing a memorised answer for a different question will undoubtedly result in lost marks.

 Tip 3: Make sure you answer every bullet point fully!